 On July 13, DoD confirmed that Colt, Daniel Defense, FN and Remington had been picked to compete for a contract to supply “5.56mm North Atlantic Treaty Organization commercial off-the-shelf carbines.”
 A couple of weeks later, Remington revealed it had been given an award to provide carbines to “key international allies.”
 It seems logical to assume this recent Colt award is also part of that initial DoD announcement from July.

-Stand out from the AR crowd with the battle-proven, high-quality IWI Tavor X95 5.56mm...
+You can stand out from the AR crowd with the battle-proven, reliable, high-quality IWI...

 by Abner Miranda / Sep 26, 2018